White Chocolate Raspberry Cheesecake

 Wow Factor – 4 out of 5

-Your guests will be floored by the presentation, flavor and colour fiesta that is White Chocolate & Raspberries on a cake!
+Your guests will be floored by the presentation, flavor and colour fiesta that is White Chocolate & Raspberries on a cheesecake!

 What you see is what you get!
 The cake turns out exactly as it looks on the online recipe page!
 The combination of white-and-red sets this dessert apart with a look that will definitely make you look like a Dessert Queen in the kitchen.
 We give this cake a two-thumbs-up for your next coffee-meet or dinner party!
 So here it is, our White Chocolate Raspberry Cheesecake ‘Kitchen Adventure’.
 Set the bar for your baking adventures and have some fun in the kitchen.